jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 See {% include chapter-link.html slug="harmony-intro" %} for more information about how scales are “harmonized”.

 Scales can be immensely helpful for understanding music *intellectually*.
-This understanding can guide our practice so that we intentionally develop useful habits and intuitions about sounds and how to produce them.
+Practice time is governed by intellect; performance time is governed by habit and intuition.
-(Practice time is governed by intellect; performance time is governed by habit and intuition.)
+So an understanding of scales can guide our practice so that we intentionally develop useful habits and intuitions about sounds and how to produce them.

 But practicing scales can also be dangerous.
 The danger is that when scales are practiced by rote,